brianzelip/palette.css/README.md

 FUCK IT!
 I'm just going to go with porting Basscss@7.1.1 into palette.css, and use palette.css just like how I've been using Basscss for a while.

 This will start the ball rolling with figuring out how I want to change and enhance the project.

+**The rull for this first stage of basscss forking**: EACH CSS FILE SHOULD CONTAIN ALL THE VAR DEFINITIONS FOR ALL OF THE VARIABLES REFERENCED WITHIN

+**EXCEPTION TO ABOVE RULE**: When you find obvious duplicates like color and shading, etc., create a var file in src/vars/!